PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 attention/FFN paths; 300 deterministic generated stage specifications return exactly the same values as the pre-extraction implementation.
 Stage and architecture validation passes 61 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

-Resume with the forward-stage partition/reshape-folding boundary, then separate artifact exporters only when their shared metadata and child-process dependencies can be explicit.
+Forward-stage partitioning and single-use static Reshape-chain folding now share the same Torch-free owner.
+The 18/28/36-line liveness-based partition policy, stage signatures, calls, specs, reshape-boundary protection, and inline fallback are unchanged; an unused local tensor-name reverse map exposed by Ruff after extraction was removed.
+Four reshape-chain cases and 250 deterministic forward bodies match the pre-extraction implementation exactly.
+Direct stage and architecture validation passes 65 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.
+Resume by separating artifact exporters only where metadata and child-process dependencies can be made explicit; keep the large raw-source canonicalizer as a later, separately characterized boundary.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/